jitendermittal8697/Trees/README.md

 #              8   7   6
 #  */

-Inorder
+Inorder,
-Preorder
+Preorder,
-Postorder
+Postorder,
-Levelorder
+Levelorder,
-height of tree
+height of tree,
-sum of all nodes
+sum of all nodes,